UConn vs. San Diego State Predictions & Picks - NCAA Tournament National Championship

 UConn vs. San Diego State Predictions & Picks: Spread, Total - NCAA Tournament National Championship

-Monday's contest features the UConn Huskies (30-8) and the San Diego State Aztecs (32-6) matching up at NRG Stadium (on April 3) at 9:20 PM.
-This matchup, according to our computer prediction, will result in a 71-68 win for UConn.
+Monday's contest between the UConn Huskies (30-8) and San Diego State Aztecs (32-6) matching up at NRG Stadium has a projected final score of 71-68 (according to our computer prediction) in favor of UConn, who is listed as a small favorite by our model.
+The game will start at 9:20 PM ET on April 3.

-According to our computer prediction, San Diego State is a good bet to cover the point spread, which is currently listed at 7.5.
-The two sides are projected to go over the 132.5 over/under.
+Based on our computer prediction, San Diego State is projected to cover the point spread (6.5) versus UConn.
+The two sides are expected to eclipse the 131.5 total.

 UConn vs. San Diego State Game Info & Odds